microsoft/qsharp/katas/content/key_distribution/index.md

 The bases used in the protocol are selected such that if an eavesdropper tries to measure a qubit in transit and chooses the wrong basis, then they just get a 0 or 1 measurement result with equal probability.

-Alice has to make two random choices per qubit she prepares, one for which basis to prepare in, and the other for what bit value she wants to send, choosing each option with $50\%$ probability.
+Alice has to make two random choices for each qubit she prepares, one for which basis to prepare in, and the other for what bit value she wants to send, choosing each option with $50\%$ probability.
 If Alice decides to send $N$ qubits, she needs to make $2N$ random choices, usually implemented as two arrays of $N$ choices each.

 Once Bob receives the qubits from Alice, he needs to decide in which basis, computational or Hadamard, to measure each of them, and these decisions are also random, with each basis chosen with $50\%$ probability.